esp-rs/esp-idf-hal/esp-idf-sys/README.md

 ## Configuration

-*NOTE*: This configuration is currently only partially honored by the `pio` builder.
+Environment variables are used to configure how the ESP-IDF framework is compiled.

-The `pio` (default) builder has a different configuration, but it is not documented here, because in the near future the `pio` builder will also be migrating to the configuration supported by the `native` builder.
+Note that instead of / in addition to specifying those on the command line, you can also put these in a `./config/cargo.toml` file inside your crate directory

-Environment variables are used to configure how the `esp-idf` is compiled.
+(or a parent directory of your crate) by using the recently stabilized Cargo [configurable-env](https://doc.rust-lang.org/cargo/reference/config.html#env) feature.

 The following environment variables are used by the build script:

 - `ESP_IDF_SDKCONFIG_DEFAULTS` (*native* and *pio*):